nandstand/sample-site/content/docs/quickstart.md

 ## Create your workspace

-Get logged in to the development server.
-Then, set up the project directory structure.
+Once you're logged in to the development server, set up the project directory structure:

 ```bash
 cd ~